 York is a medium-sized city located in the state of Pennsylvania.
 With a population of 43,932 people and 36 constituent neighborhoods, York is the 14th largest community in Pennsylvania.
-York has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+York has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 York is a blue-collar town, with 37.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, York is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in York who work in office and administrative support (11.07%), food service (9.83%), and sales jobs (7.13%).